google/tern-closure/CONTRIBUTING.md

    [Sinon][sinon] for spies/stubs, and [sinon-chai][sinon-chai] for making them
    play together.
 These tests are in  `test/*_test.js` files.

+The Tern framework test cases are very useful for testing interactions with Tern's type inference system and server queries, while the Mocha tests are better for other functionality (like file and visibility management).

 To run the Tern framework tests directly, run:

 ```